Search by Keyword

 Success Of The Album

 Not having a new Beatles album out since December of 1965 seemed like a lifetime to Capitol Records.
-Knowing that the group's next album wouldn’t be ready to release for a few more months, the American label took matters into its own hands in May to prepare a release of the leftover songs as a new album in order to help increase sales during their usual “’no-traffic’ blues” in the middle of the year, as stated in a 1965 Billboard ad for “Beatles VI.”
+Knowing that the group's next album would not be ready for release for a few more months, the American label took matters into its own hands in May of that year to prepare a release of the leftover songs as a new album in order to help increase sales during their usual “’no-traffic’ blues” in the middle of the year, as stated in a 1965 Billboard ad for “Beatles VI.”
 While a new single, namely “Paperback Writer,” was good enough to keep British fans happy until “Revolver” was released in August, American record buyers had become accustomed to new Beatles albums appearing every few months or so.

 Following the hugely successful “Rubber Soul” album from December of 1965, which sold over six million copies in the US alone, and because of the controversy over the “butcher cover” that hit the media, “Yesterday…And Today” did amazingly well despite the fact that Beatle fans probably already owned over half of these songs from the previous three singles.
 It sold over two million copies, which was double what last year's June album “Beatles VI” sold.
 It spent five weeks in the number one position on the Billboard album charts and only began to drop when “Revolver” was released exactly seven weeks later.